 20.3 Medical Insurance

-20.3.1 The District will provide medical health insurance coverage through a Health Maintenance Organization (HMO) medical insurance plan and a Preferred Provider Organization (PPO) medical insurance plan.
+20.3.1 OC San will provide medical health insurance coverage through a Health Maintenance Organization (HMO) medical insurance plan and a Preferred Provider Organization (PPO) medical insurance plan.

 20.3.2 Regular, full-time employees:

-20.3.2.1 The District shall contribute 90% of employee only premiums for the HMO medical health plan and 80% of employee only premiums for the PPO medical health plan.
-The District will contribute 80% of the employee +1 dependent and full family premiums for the HMO and PPO medical plans.
-Any change in insurance rates shall be shared equally in same ratio as the District and employees currently pay premiums.
-Before the renewal of any District’s sponsored health insurance plan, the parties agree to meet and confer as to changes in the plan.
+20.3.2.1 OC San shall contribute 90% of employee only premiums for the HMO medical health plan and 80% of employee only premiums for the PPO medical health plan.
+OC San will contribute 80% of the employee +1 dependent and full family premiums for the HMO and PPO medical plans.
+Any change in insurance rates shall be shared equally in same ratio as OC San and employees currently pay premiums.
+Before the renewal of any OC San’s sponsored health insurance plan, the parties agree to meet and confer as to changes in the plan.

-20.3.3 The District may reopen negotiations at any time during the term of the MOU to address the impact of the Affordable Care Act (ACA), provided that no change may be made by the District unless such change is either (1) mandated by the ACA, or (2) mutually agreed upon by the parties.
+20.3.3 OC San may reopen negotiations at any time during the term of the MOU to address the impact of the Affordable Care Act (ACA), provided that no change may be made by the OC San unless such change is either (1) mandated by the ACA, or (2) mutually agreed upon by the parties.

 20.4 Life Insurance

-The District shall pay the full premium for $50,000 term life insurance on each employee.
+OC San shall pay the full premium for $50,000 term life insurance on each employee.

 20.5 Short Term Disability

-The District shall provide a non-work related, short-term disability indemnity plan that provides benefits for employees equal to California’s State Disability Insurance (SDI) program for up to twenty-six (26) weeks following a fourteen (14) calendar day waiting period.
+OC San shall provide a non-work related, short-term disability indemnity plan that provides benefits for employees equal to California’s State Disability Insurance (SDI) program for up to twenty-six (26) weeks following a fourteen (14) calendar day waiting period.

 20.6 Long Term Disability

-20.6.1 The District shall provide a non-work related, long-term disability indemnity plan that pays two-thirds of the employee's rate of pay in effect at the time of such disability, not to exceed $5,000 per month, up to age 65, following a 90-day waiting period of continuous disability, at such time that an employee completes five (5) years of service.
+20.6.1 OC San shall provide a non-work related, long-term disability indemnity plan that pays two-thirds of the employee's rate of pay in effect at the time of such disability, not to exceed $5,000 per month, up to age 65, following a 90-day waiting period of continuous disability, at such time that an employee completes five (5) years of service.

 20.6.2 For participants age 64 and younger, the maximum period of payment is based on the Social Security Act retirement age of 65.
 For participants age 65 and older, the maximum period of payment is specified.
-The specified periods and additional information about coverage is included in the District’s long-term disability plan contract accession on the intranet.
+The specified periods and additional information about coverage is included in OC San’s long-term disability plan contract accession on the intranet.

 20.6.3 No combination of disability or sick leave pay shall result in more than an employee's regular rate of pay.
 Employees may not receive short-term and long-term disability benefits at the same time.
-An employee who is otherwise not eligible for District paid Long Term Disability may purchase such coverage at his or her own expense.
+An employee who is otherwise not eligible for OC San paid Long Term Disability may purchase such coverage at his or her own expense.

 20.7 Dental Insurance

-The District will contribute 80% of employee only and 80% of full family premiums for dental insurance.
+OC San will contribute 80% of employee only and 80% of full family premiums for dental insurance.

 20.8 Vision Insurance

-The District shall provide a vision insurance plan for regular, full-time employees and eligible dependents.
+OC San shall provide a vision insurance plan for regular, full-time employees and eligible dependents.

 20.9 Retiring Employees

-20.9.1 The District shall pay, for employees hired prior to July 1, 1988, two and one-half (2.5) months' premium for each year of continuous service of a retiring employee towards the premium costs of coverage for the employee and eligible dependents under the District’s medical plan.
+20.9.1 OC San shall pay, for employees hired prior to July 1, 1988, two and one-half (2.5) months' premium for each year of continuous service of a retiring employee towards the premium costs of coverage for the employee and eligible dependents under OC San’s medical plan.